AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_fqdn.html.markdown

     * for protocol "all", port must be set to "all"
     * for protocol “icmp”, port must be set to “ping”

+-> **NOTE:**

+* If you are using/ upgraded to Aviatrix Terraform Provider v4.2+ , and an fqdn resource was originally created with a provider version <4.2, you must modify your configuration file to match current format, and do ‘terraform refresh’ to update the state file to current format.

 ## Import

 Instance fqdn can be imported using the fqdn_tag, e.g.